 - Your driving was not careless,

 - You were not the driver, and

 - Any injuries that resulted were not caused by your driving.

-The penalties of a conviction for careless driving depend on whether anyone was hurt.
+The penalties of a Colorado careless driving conviction depend on whether anyone was hurt.

 If no one was hurt, careless driving is a Class 2 traffic misdemeanor.
 A conviction carries:

 - Between $150 and $300 in fines, and